FRBCesab/chessboard/README.md

 - the [Get
   started](https://frbcesab.github.io/chessboard/articles/chessboard.html)
-  vignette describes the core features of the package and presents the recommended workflow
+  vignette describes the core features of the package
 - the [Chess
   pieces](https://frbcesab.github.io/chessboard/articles/chess-pieces.html)
   vignette details the different methods implemented in `chessboard` to